-Captured substrings are returned to the caller via a vector of integer offsets whose address is passed in ovector.
+Captured substrings are returned to the caller via a vector of integers whose address is passed in ovector.
 The number of elements in the vector is passed in ovecsize, which must be a non-negative number.
 Note: this argument is NOT the size of ovector in bytes.

 The first two-thirds of the vector is used to pass back captured substrings, each substring using a pair of integers.
 The remaining third of the vector is used as workspace by pcre\exec() while matching capturing subpatterns, and is not available for passing back information.
-The length passed in ovecsize should always be a multiple of three.
+The number passed in ovecsize should always be a multiple of three.
 If it is not, it is rounded down.

 When a match is successful, information about captured substrings is returned in pairs of integers, starting at the beginning of ovector, and continuing up to two-thirds of its length at the most.
-The first element of a pair is set to the offset of the first character in a substring, and the second is set to the offset of the first character after the end of a substring.
-The first pair, ovector[0] and ovector[1], identify the portion of the subject string matched by the entire pattern.
+The first element of each pair is set to the byte offset of the first character in a substring, and the second is set to the byte offset of the first character after the end of a substring.
+Note: these values are always byte offsets, even in UTF-8 mode.
+They are not character counts.

+The first pair of integers, ovector[0] and ovector[1], identify the portion of the subject string matched by the entire pattern.
 The next pair is used for the first capturing subpattern, and so on.
 The value returned by pcre\exec() is one more than the highest numbered pair that has been set.
 For example, if two substrings have been captured, the returned value is 3.
 If there are no capturing subpatterns, the return value from a successful match is 1, indicating that just the first pair of offsets has been set.